LinkedInAttic/sbt-restli/README.md

 A collection of sbt plugins providing build integration for the [rest.li](https://github.com/linkedin/rest.li) REST framework.

+The restli-tools-scala module contains a doc provider for rest.li resources written in Scala.
+It is included automatically when using sbt-restli, but you may depend on it directly if you are using the gradle pegasus plugin.

 > **NOTE**: sbt-restli is built and tested against pegasus v24.0.2.
 While it should be compatible with other versions, no guarantees can be made.

 Setup